-The inventories balance amounting to RM1,684,670 as disclosed in Note 9 to the Financial Statements is significant to the total assets.
+The inventories balance amounting to RM1,212,651 as disclosed in Note 9 to the Financial Statements.
 Inventories are measured at the lower of cost and net realisable value ("NRV").
 The Group estimates the NRV of inventories based on an assessment of expected sales prices.
 Changes in these assumptions could result in a material change in the carrying value of inventories and the financial performance of the Group.